Mohamed-Adel17/ITI-GraduationProject-CareerRoute/Documents/contracts/User-Profile-Endpoints.md

 - Server-side validation is required for all fields
 - Don't trust client-side validation alone
 - Sanitize input to prevent XSS attacks
-- Validate career interests against available categories
+- Career interests are validated via dedicated Skills endpoint (not in profile update)
 - All update fields are optional (PATCH semantics)

 ### Privacy